notawhalea/OSaSP-Labs/README.md

 - Develop a program that performs a dynamic import of a DLL and calls its function.
 - Develop a program that injects a DLL into a given process using a remote thread and calls a DLL function.
 **********
+**Fourth lab**:snowman:

+Working with the registry

+- Develop a program to create and delete keys in the registry.
+- Develop a program to write the initial value of the selected file in the registry to a file
+- Develop a program to work with the registry by creating and deleting subkeys
+**********
 I just relax and gained experience here.

 Still in progress?
 Convert to draft!:wink: